seL4/sel4-tutorials/tutorials/untyped/untyped.md

 ### Retyping

-Untyped capabilities have a single invocation: [seL4_Untyped_Retype](https://docs.sel4.systems/ApiDoc.html#retype) which is used to create a new capability from an untyped.
-Specifically, the new capability created by a retype invocation provides access to the a subset of the memory range granted by the original untyped, with a specific type.
+Untyped capabilities have a single invocation: [seL4_Untyped_Retype](https://docs.sel4.systems/ApiDoc.html#retype) which is used to create a new capability to a new object.
+The new object is a subset of the memory range granted by the original untyped and has a specific type.
+The new capability allows access to this object and is stored in an empty slot in an existing CNode.
 New capabilities created by retyping an untyped object are referred to as *children* of that untyped object.

 Untyped objects are retyped incrementally in a greedy fashion from the invoked untyped, which is important to understand in order to gain efficient memory utilisation in seL4 systems.
 Each untyped object maintains